 Online learning will support your understanding of the structure of FI (and ATM) and re-visit foundation knowledge gained in earlier years.
 Specific professional aspects will be explored such as ethics, responsibilities, boundaries and safety, as well as skills related to marketing and business management.

 At the completion of this year you will be eligible to graduate as a Feldenkrais Practitioner and the process of lifelong learning starts afresh.
-To provide a supported transition to fully independent practice and learning an optional fifth year program will be offered.
+To provide a supported transition to fully independent practice and learning an optional fourth year program will be offered.

 This will include ongoing online communication and two short face to face components during the year where you can reflect on your progress and fill the gaps in skills and knowledge that have emerged in your practice.
 The content will be based on the expressed needs of the participants.